usnistgov/feasst/dev/README.rst

 * For 0.26, remove Copy[following/next] in favor of For
 * Benchmark FEASST for use with podman or apptainer
 * Search for deprecate Warn in weekly build tests
+* Tune output should include trial description like Log